PhilippJungemann/Python-Project--Habitz-/README.md

 Python Modules that have to be installed and imported: questionary;

-Python Modules that have to be imported but do not to be be installed, because they are already part of the python package: sqlite3; datetime; os
+Python Modules that have to be imported but do not to be installed, because they are already part of the python package: sqlite3; datetime; os